gridbugs/ocaml-ecosystem-surprises/index.md

 I recently made my first non-trivial OCaml project - a synthesizer library called [llama](https://github.com/gridbugs/llama/).
-It's made up of multiple Opam packages, it links against native code, it calls into code in a foreign language (Rust), it's (somewhat!) documented, it works on MacOS and Linux, it's released to the Opam repository.
+It's made up of multiple Opam packages, it links against native code, it calls into code in a foreign language (Rust), it's (somewhat!) documented, it works on macOS and Linux, it's released to the Opam repository.
 Non-trivial!
 The language ecosystem I've spent the most time in is Rust/Cargo and as such I'm accustomed to things "just working".
 This is a post about the times while developing my library that I was surprised or